Battle Hawk

-Battle Hawk (バトルホーク, Batoru Hōku) is a Japanese tokusatsu television series created by Go Nagai and Ken Ishikawa and produced by Toyo Agency, Dynamic Productions and KNOCK in 1976.
+Battle Hawk (バトルホーク, Batoru Hōku) is a Japanese tokusatsu television series created by Go Nagai and Ken Ishikawa and produced by Toyo Agency, Dynamic Productions and KnacK in 1976.
 It was originally aired on Mondays, from 19:30 to 20:00 in Tokyo Channel 12 between October 1976 to March 1977.
 A manga series was also created, featuring a different story and serialized in the magazine Boken Oh (Akita Shoten).